“FCV keeps the lung open in a very smooth way”

 Improved regional ventilation in obese patients by FCV®

-The first clinical study comparing ventilation of obese patients with FCV® vs VCV was presented at Euroanaesthesia 2019 by Weber et al. With comparable tidal volumes and lower peak pressures, FCV® better maintained end-expiratory lung volume as compared to VCV (P<0.001) during only seven minutes of ventilation, respectively.
+The first clinical study comparing ventilation of obese patients with FCV® vs VCV was published in BMC Anesthesiology by Weber et al. With comparable tidal volumes and lower peak pressures, FCV® better maintained end-expiratory lung volume as compared to VCV (P<0.001) during only seven minutes of ventilation, respectively.
 This strongly indicates that the constant expiratory flow during FCV®, in combination with an elevated mean intratracheal pressure, has a recruiting effect and may help to prevent atelectasis often occurring during ventilation of obese patients.
-Read more.
+Read article.

 FCV® beneficial during one lung ventilation of COPD patient